podium-lib/http-client/README.md

 # @podium/http-client

-⚠️ This project is still work in progress, should not be used for anything just yet.
+⚠️ This project is in beta, use at your own risk.
+Changes might occur.

-Generic http client built on [undici] with a circuit breaker using [opossum], error handling and metrics out of the box.

 [![GitHub Actions status](https://github.com/podium-lib/http-client/workflows/Run%20Lint%20and%20Tests/badge.svg)](https://github.com/podium-lib/layout/actions?query=workflow%3A%22Run+Lint+and+Tests%22)
 [![Known Vulnerabilities](https://snyk.io/test/github/podium-lib/http-client/badge.svg)](https://snyk.io/test/github/podium-lib/http-client)

+`@podium/http-client` is a general purpost http client built on [undici] with a circuit breaker using [opossum], error handling and metrics out of the box.
+It is used in [@podium/client] and provides the formentioned capabilities to the [@podium/layout] module.

+There is nothing podium specific in the client, which means that you can use it anywhere you do a `fetch` or use some other library to get or send content over HTTP.
+With the circuit breaking capability, it is ideal for consuming services in a distrubuted system.

 **Table of contents:**